aimclub/BAMT/tests/README.md

 <li>Structure learning</li>
 <li>Parameters learning</li>
 <li>Sample</li>
-<p>In this cases we just compare result of network trained in new version with pretrained one
+<p>In these cases we just compare a result of network trained in a new version with pretrained one
-in stable version by structure (nodes, edges) and parameters (distributions).</p>
+in a stable version by structure (nodes, edges) and parameters (distributions).</p>
 </ul>
 <li>Hybrid BN</li>
 <dd>With this type of BN not entire net can be compared, parameters diverge.
 Thus, we use rules.
-They are an assertion with any feature we want to compare.</dd>
+They are assertions with any feature we want to compare.</dd>
 <ul>
 <li>Preprocessing</li>
 <li>Structure learning</li>